Installation of NetBSD 7 on the Raspberry Pi 2

 A kernel module is provided to access the GPIO interface of the Raspberry Pi.

-At first, edit /etc/rc.conf
+At first, edit /etc/rc.conf and add:

 gpio=YES

-The GPIO pins you want to use must be defined in /etc/gpio.conf
+The GPIO pins you want to use must be defined in /etc/gpio.conf.

 For example, you can set pin 17 for input: